AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/creating-palettes.md

 the palette windows are not shown then press the \[Groups and Palettes\] workspace button.*

-1. Press \<Clear\> to clear the programmer
+1. Press \<Clear\> to clear the programmer.

-2. Select the fixtures for which you want to store palette values
+2. Select the fixtures for which you want to store palette values.

 3. Using the attribute buttons and wheels, set the attributes you want in the palette entry\
-*You can store any or all attributes of a fixture in each palette entry*
+*You can store any or all attributes of a fixture in each palette entry*.

 4. Press \<Record\> then \<Palette\> (or \<Palette\> then \[Record Palette\])\
-*Using [Quick Record](#quick-record) you can skip this step and the palette mask is set automatically to match the window.*

 5. If you wish, set the palette mask - this sets which attributes will be recorded in the palette.
 Select attributes using the Attribute Bank